ankarn/ankarn.github.io/README.md

 # ZFME repository

-If you would like to check the list fo the software installed currently at the server read [here](software/)
+If you would like to check the list of the software installed currently at the server read [here](software/)

 If you are trying to perform genome assembly read [here](genome_assembly/)